ronen-agranat/ronen-agranat-blog/_posts/2019-10-06-balancing-leadership-individual-contribution.markdown

 - Was I managing my time effectively?

-These three questions provided me with a robust framework that I could use to address the issue.
+Over time, these three questions proved themselves invaluable to me.
 Through answering these questions, I realised that I was not putting the responsibility for the team's work with the team, but trying to shoulder it myself.
 I was not insisting on the support that I needed, but trying to shield the team.
 And I was not insisting on the support that I needed from my counterparts within the team, but trying to do their work for them.

 I realised that it was time to get serious about delegating.